Life45/dmpsecurity/README.md

-# .dmp Utils
+# .dmp Security

 A proof-of-concept tool that leverages Windows kernel dump files for enhanced security analysis.

 ## Overview

-**.dmp Utils** was created to take advantage of the introduction of full live kernel dumps in Windows 11.
+**.dmp Security** was created to take advantage of the introduction of full live kernel dumps in Windows 11.
 It allows you to capture a live snapshot of the kernel memory and perform various security checks entirely from user mode—no kernel driver required.

 ## Features